Perth Laser Eye Surgery FAQ

 We ask that you have a restful day after your procedure, and recommend that you sleep or rest with the eyes closed to assist the healing process.

-• This eye-tracker measures eye movements during surgery over 1000 times per second and is capable of following any small micro-saccades and actively adjusting the laser beam to a new position as those small movements are detected.
+The Wavelight EX500 Excimer laser uses iris recognition and an infrared eye-tracker which checks the eye position over 1000 times per second.
+It is capable of following any small micro-saccades and actively adjusting the laser beam to a new position as those small movements are detected.
 This provides excellent safety and computer control.

 Yes, they are more than welcome.
 If they wish to watch your procedure a viewing room is provided.